 On my way back from Deccan Odyssey, I had a day to myself for Mumbai sightseeing.
 Blessed that I am, was fondly invited by our family friends to come over and spend the day with them at Colaba.
 I had never been to anyone’s house in Colaba that I am told is the best place to live in Mumbai.
 I must say it cannot be truer.
 You are at the tip of the city.
 See beautiful views of the city’s skyline against the ocean, see the ships passing by from your balcony, have almost no pollution.
 The town is just a small walkable distance away.
 On my way to Colaba, I saw this handsome church called Afghan Church.

-Afghan Church, Colaba, Mumbai.
+Afghan Church, Colaba, Mumbai

 I looked around and read a notice on the board that told me that the foundation of this church was laid in 1847.
 It was completed in 1858 while the spire was completed in 1865.
 And it was only in 1995 that the building was declared a heritage building.
 A man sitting there was quietly observing us.
 When we asked him if it is possible to go inside the church and see it, without saying anything he got up and opened the door for us.

 It is a beautiful church from inside as well, built in the typical Gothic style.
 High vaulted ceilings, with stained glass windows on the walls and at the altar give away the timeline and patrons of the church.
 Since we were the only ones, it felt a bit surreal, but it gave me ample time and space to absorb the building.
 A marble plaque on a wall tells that the church was built in the memory of innumerable soldiers who lost their lives in the battle of Sind and Afghan in 1838-43.
-And hence the church is popularly known as Afghan Church though the official name is The church of St John the Evangelist.
+And hence the Church is popularly known as the Afghan Church though the official name is The Church of St John the Evangelist.

-Point to Ponder.
+Point to Ponder

 By this time our man carried a not so happy impression on his face.
 I asked what happened and he said why did you come inside with your shoes on.
 I said, I never thought that you cannot take shoes inside the church.
 Neither is there a notice saying ‘No Shoes’, but if this was the case, you should have told me.
 He said it does not matter whether shoes are allowed or not.
 The question is do you go to your temple with shoes, to which I said No. He said, “If you do not go to your God’s home with shoes, do you think you should go to other’s God’s home with shoes on?”

 He had a point and he had me thinking.
-Should you treat God the way that God’s religion demands or should you treat each God like the one you believe in?
+Should you treat God the way that God’s religion demands?
+Or should you treat each God like the one you believe in?